Getting Ready For Camp

 - ensure that our campers are not exposed to age-inappropriate material

 Our staff members are hardworking and dedicated people who have been selected for their skills and integrity.
 They have been instructed, and have agreed, not to accept any gifts or monies from Parents in accordance with the American Camping Association Guidelines of Professional Ethics.
 A gratuity fund has been established, and recommended amounts are listed on the application and are added to your tuition bill.
-Families may opt out by contacting the camp office.
-All monies collected through gratuity will go directly to the 2023 gratuity fund for items like: staff in-services, trainings, day-off facilities, and evening activities.
+Families may opt-out by contacting the camp office.
+All monies collected through gratuity will go directly to the 2025 gratuity fund for items like staff in-services, training, day-off facilities, and evening activities.

 Beber Camp is committed to providing tuition assistance to families who demonstrate a financial need to help send their child(ren) to camp.